dosht/dosht.github.io/_posts/2020-06-27-how-functional-programming-makes-working-with-kafka-so-easy.md

 Now, go to the third and start typing some words and press enter.
 Each line will be a string message and you should see them in the Scala consumer app that runs in the fourth terminal.

-If you want see the full ready-to-run code, please check out this [branch][blog branch].
+If you want to see the full ready-to-run code, please check out this [branch][blog branch].

-# Summery
+# Summary

 In this section, we developed a functional Kafka Scala consumer with the help of Cats and Cats Effects.
-We saw how we could run Kafka client in its single thread because it's not thread safe and we saw how it's easy to switch thread pools so we can process messages in a suitable thread pool and we did this using ContextShift provided by cats library.
-Finally we tested everything together including running Kafka and Zookeeper and sent messages from Kafka producer console and received them in our Scala consumer.
+We saw how we could run Kafka client in its single thread because it's not thread-safe and we saw how it's easy to switch thread pools so we can process messages in a suitable thread pool and we did this using ContextShift provided by cats library.
+Finally, we tested everything together including running Kafka and Zookeeper and sent messages from Kafka producer console and received them in our Scala consumer.

 In [`master`][master branch] branch of the same repo, You can find more complete code that includes testing, error handling, logging, monitoring and deployment to Kubernetes.
 If you are interested in any of those topics, please let me know in comments and I will write about them in future posts.

+![3][3]

 [Apache Kafka Client]: https://kafka.apache.org/documentation/#api
 [CakeSolutions client]: https://github.com/cakesolutions/scala-kafka-client/